 For EPA to process grant awards or make payments to grant recipients, the tribe or consortium must provide a valid Data Universal Numbering System (DUNS) number and maintain an active SAM registration.
 SAM requirements apply to all federal funding.

 SAM registration must be renewed at least annually and entities registering in SAM must submit a notarized letter appointing an authorized entity administrator.
 Entities with an existing SAM registration that have not submitted a notarized letter must do so.
 To register in SAM or update an existing registration, go to SAM.gov.

 When submitting a grant application, tribes must use the name of the tribe exactly as it appears on BIA’s list of federally recognized tribes.
 If the tribe’s SAM registration name is not exactly the same as the legal name on BIA’s list, the tribe should contact their local Procurement Technical Assistance Center (PTAC) as soon as possible.
 Changing a name can take several weeks.
 Find your local PTACExit.
 Alaska tribes may also call 1-800-478-7232.

 All requirements must be met prior to receiving GAP funding.

-- A narrative if FY20 is the beginning of the applicant’s four-year grant cycle (see Section IV.A).
+- A narrative if FY21 is the start of a new four-year grant cycle (see Section IV.A).